What is expected as an E-Club member?

 - Complete a member profile – All members to provide a profile & photo for the website by sending to our Secretary to be placed on the website.
 Also fill in the ‘This is Me’ section of the forum.

-- Participate in the Bi-monthly Online Board Meetings – apologies to be sent to secretary or president if you cannot attend.
+- Participate in the Bi-monthly Online Meetings – apologies to be sent to secretary or president if you cannot attend.
 During meetings use online chat to submit questions.

 - Contribute to project fundraising through sourcing donations – Fundraising helps our club to fund many projects every year.
 Become a Rotary Foundation Centurion by donating AU$100 annually to the Rotary Foundation to eradicate polio.